biobakery/humann/readme.md

      READ1-------READ2
 ```

-Penalizing such cases would be overly strict: in the absence of a the gene's genomic context, this looks like a perfectly reasonable alignment (`READ2` may fall in a non-coding region and not align, or it may align to another [isolated] coding sequence). *As a result, the best way to use paired-end sequencing data with HUMAnN2 is simply to concatenate all reads into a single FASTA or FASTQ file.*
+Penalizing such cases would be overly strict: in the absence of a the gene's genomic context, this looks like a perfectly reasonable alignment (`READ2` may fall in a non-coding region and not align, or it may align to another [isolated] coding sequence). *As a result, the best way to use paired-end sequencing data with HUMAnN 2.0 is simply to concatenate all reads into a single FASTA or FASTQ file.*

 If you have paired-end Illumina sequencing data, processed by CASAVA v1.8+ the sequence identifiers for the pairs have the same id after truncating by space.
-To keep track of the individual reads throughout the HUMAnN2 workflow, the software will initially remove the spaces from the identifiers.
+To keep track of the individual reads throughout the HUMAnN 2.0 workflow, the software will initially remove the spaces from the identifiers.
 This prevents read pairs from having the same id after being processed by bowtie2 and diamond.
 If this is the case for your read set, you will see an informative message printed to the screen and the log file indicating the removal of spaces from the sequence identifiers.

 ----

 ### PICRUSt output ###

-You can run HUMAnN2 with [PICRUSt](http://picrust.github.io/picrust/) output from predict_metagenomes.py or metagenome_contributions.py as input.
-Output from metagenome_contributions.py can include taxonomy information which will be used by HUMAnN2.
+You can run HUMAnN 2.0 with [PICRUSt](http://picrust.github.io/picrust/) output from predict_metagenomes.py or metagenome_contributions.py as input.
+Output from metagenome_contributions.py can include taxonomy information which will be used by HUMAnN 2.0.
 The steps that follow are the same for output files from either PICRUSt script.

 For information on the PICRUSt software, please see the [project website](http://picrust.github.io/picrust/).
 For questions about PICRUSt, please contact the [PICRUSt user group](https://groups.google.com/forum/#!forum/picrust).
 The instructions that follow are for PICRUSt version 1.0.0-dev.

-If you are running HUMAnN2 with [PICRUSt](http://picrust.github.io/picrust/) output as input, please follow these steps:
+If you are running HUMAnN 2.0 with [PICRUSt](http://picrust.github.io/picrust/) output as input, please follow these steps:

-1. Download the legacy kegg databases included in [HUMAnN](https://bitbucket.org/biobakery/humann/downloads/humann-v0.99.tar.gz)
+1. Download the legacy kegg databases included in [HUMAnN 1.0](https://github.com/biobakery/humann_legacy/archive/0.99b.tar.gz)
     * The databases will be referred to in steps that follow with the path "humann1/data/*".

 2. Split the picrust output file (picrust.biom or picrust.tsv) into a single file per sample (written to $OUTPUT_DIR)